eth-cscs/abcpy/doc/source/installation.rst

 ::
    pip3 install abcpy

-This clearly works also in a virtual environment.
+This also works in a virtual environment.

 Installation from Source